saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 | __Language__ | JavaScript | JavaScript | JavaScript | JavaScript                |
 | __Count__           | 15342      | 24558      | 17399      | 4204                      |

-This analysis and result tables prove that over last three years the majority of respondents prefered golden combinations of WebDevelopment&Linux for developer type, MySQL&Linux for database, and JavaScript&Linux for programming language consistently.
+This analysis proves that over last three years the majority of respondents prefered golden combinations of WebDevelopment&Linux for a developer type, MySQL&Linux for a database, and JavaScript&Linux for a programming language consistently.

 |                    | 2020   | 2019   | 2018   | 2017            |
 |:-------------------|:-------|:-------|:-------|:----------------|